Fire breaks out in slum cluster behind DPS Mathura Road | Law-Order

 Fire breaks out in slum cluster behind DPS Mathura Road

-A fire broke out in a slum cluster located near Nizamuddin police station in southeast Delhi on Wednesday, officials said.
-Director at Delhi Fire Service Atul Garg said, We received a call about a fire at a jhuggi behind DPS Mathura Road, near Nizamuddin police station.
+A fire that broke out as a result of a gas cylinder explosion engulfed five shanties in a slum cluster located near Nizamuddin police station in southeast Delhi on Wednesday, officials said.

 - Country: